UGANDA EVALUATION ASSOCIATION

 The current executive: Dr. Albert Byamugisha -President; Mr. Mattew Lubuulwa– Vice President; Ms. Josephine Watera – General Secretary; Mrs. Annette Mutoni – Treasurer; In its work, the Administrator Mr. Darlington Senoga along with interns supports the Executive Committee.

 - Co-hosting Evaluation Weeks

-- Contributing to National Policy development
+- Contributing to National Policy Development

-- Contributing to development of M&E systems
+- Contributing to the development of M&E systems

 - Networking and information sharing on evaluation matters